This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 But even at my level, I see it as an art and a science.
 It is an art because it is a creative expression, I am guided by intuition and joy and curiosity and beauty.

-Which leads to the science part- taking careful notes, trying specific experiments to see what will happen, learning more to be able to guess what might happen and then compare the actual results.
+Which leads to the science: taking careful notes, trying specific experiments to see what will happen, learning more to be able to guess what might happen and then compare the actual results.

-These are ready to be set out and put in bigger pots or planted in the ground after about a week or two of adjusting and growing outside.
+After 1 month, these are ready to be set out and put in even bigger pots or planted in the ground after about a week or two of adjusting and growing outside.

-I started them here in mid-March, and set them out mid-April (partially covered as they adjust to sun exposure).
+I started them here in early-March, and set them out mid-April (partially covered as they adjust to sun exposure).

-Once you know how to save seeds, you can also try cross-breeding different varieties, and save seeds from those and end up with a new variety.
+Once you know how to save seeds, you can also try cross-breeding different varieties, and save seeds from those to end up with new varieties.

 It typically takes about seven cycles of saving seeds and growing plants and saving seeds and selecting for certain traits to stabilize a new variety.

 This can mean 4-7 years.
-Adapting to them to the environment and to your specific likes is a really neat process.
+Adapting to them to your local environment and to your specific likes is a really neat process, and watching something come

 You need to know something about the tomato biology and the flower parts in order to make a cross.